qdrant/landing_page/qdrant-landing/content/documentation/hybrid-cloud/operator-configuration.md

 ---
-title: Advanced Qdrant Operator configuration
+title: Configure the Qdrant Operator
 weight: 3
 ---

-# Advanced Qdrant Operator configuration
+# Configuring Qdrant Operator: Advanced Options

 The Qdrant Operator has several configuration options, which can be configured in the advanced section of your Hybrid Cloud Environment.